Solving the Scattering Problem for Open Wave-Guide Networks, I Fundamental Solutions and Integral Equations: The Bi-infinite Case

 For small enough $\delta>0,$ we can therefore replace the integration along $\bbR$ in~\eqref{eqn43.23} with an integral over the contour $\Gamma_{\nu}^+.$ The residue theorem implies that

 From this expression it is quite clear that we can let $\delta\to 0^+,$ and $v_{\delta}$ and its derivatives converge locally uniformly to $v_{0+}=\cR_{0+}f$ and its derivatives, with

 where the $\{v_n\}$ are defined in Remark~\ref{rmk5.9}.
 Taking the limit in~\eqref{eqn75.51} in the weak sense we deduce that $D_{q}v_{0+}=f,$ weakly.
-The fact that $v_{0+}\in H^2_{\loc}$ follows easily from~\eqref{eqn48.24}, and the estimates in Theorem~\ref{thm1}.
-By elliptic regularity it follows that $D_{q}v_{0+}=f$ holds in the $H^2_{\loc}$--sense.
+The fact that $v_{0+}\in H^2_{\loc}$ follows easily from~\eqref{eqn48.24}, and standard estimates.
+By elliptic regularity it follows that $D_{q}v_{0+}=f$ holds in the $H^2_{\loc}$--sense. \end{proof}

-As $\Gamma^+_{\nu}$ lies in the closed upper half plane, along the semi-circles $e^{i\xi x_1}$ is exponentially decaying as $x_1\to\infty.$ Hence this gives the correct asymptotics as $x_1\to\infty,$ showing that the guided modes are outgoing to the right.
+As $\Gamma^+_{\nu}$ lies in the closed upper half plane, $e^{i\xi x_1}$ is exponentially decaying along the semi-circles as $x_1\to\infty.$ Hence this gives the correct asymptotics as $x_1\to\infty,$ showing that the guided modes are outgoing to the right.
 To get the asymptotics as $x_1\to -\infty$ we need to replace the contour with $\Gamma_{\nu}^-,$ its reflection across the real axis into the lower half plane.
 Using the analyticity properties of the integrand in the set $\cB_{\nu},$ we see that this replaces the sum in~\eqref{eqn48.24} with

 which shows that the guided wave contributions are also outgoing to the left.